 George Washington played a significant role during the American Revolution.
 In 1755, he was appointed as the commander in chief of the Continental Army.
 His surprise attacks on the garrison at Trenton and Princeton restored morale during some of the darkest periods of the war.
 Some of his masterstrokes changed the course of history (3).

 After the British surrendered at Yorktown in October 1781, George Washington retired to Mt.
 Vernon.
-In 1787, he was elected to preside over the Constitutional Convention.
+In 1775, he was appointed as the commander in chief of the Continental Army.
 This made him the unanimous choice for the president of the newly formed United States of America.
 He served two terms from 1789 to 1797 (3).

 30+ Facts About George Washington For Kids

 These interesting and fun facts about George Washington, America’s first president will help children know about the golden history of George Washington.
 After revealing the details and facts about George Washington, you can help children memorize and internalize them using creative activities.
 According to Margaret, a social studies teacher and a blogger, ”To wrap up a unit on George Washington, I asked my students to write thank you notes to him.
 Students had to understand how to write a thank you note, a skill they can use their whole life, and they also had to prove they understood what George Washington did for our country.
 Most students said very poignant things about how hard he worked as a general and as president.
 They summarized stories about his life and thanked him for his service to the United States (i).”
 Read on to learn these interesting facts.

 - Before the war, George Washington was a farmer and land surveyor.